alibaba/GraphScope/docs/analytical_engine/tutorial_networkx_operations.md

 ```

 ## Examining Elements of a Graph
 Now we can examine the nodes and edges.
 Four basic graph properties facilitate reporting: `G.nodes`, `G.edges`, `G.adj` and `G.degree`.
 These are set-like views of the nodes, edges, neighbors (adjacencies), and degrees of nodes in a graph.
 They offer a continually updated read-only view into the graph structure.
-They are also dict-like in that you can look up node and edge data attributes via the views and iterate with data attributes using methods `.items()`, `.data('span')`.
+They are also dict-like in that you can look up node and edge data attributes via the views and iterate with data attributes using methods `.items()` and `.data('span')`.
 If you want a specific container type instead of a view, you can specify one.
 Here we use lists, though sets, dicts, tuples and other containers may be better in other contexts.

 ```python
 list(G.nodes)